 Sadly, the CM didn’t act diligently.
 The scheming bureaucracy, averse to my proposed punishment against failure to serve the people in Oriya language, made the CM sleep over my Memo.
-I continued to expose in the daily Surjyaprava the details of how the subterfuge against our mother tongue was perpetrated by Biju Patnaik, the father of the CM, in 1963, which embarrassed the fellows basking under the banner of the party named after the same Biju Patnaik and the CM was under pressure pressure from his party men to accept the demand of Bhasha Andolan.
-To give a message to the public that he was not against Oriya Language, the extraordinary Cabinet meeting at Puri on 23.12.2017 adopted a as many as 20 resolutions centering around our language, including one for amendment of the Act to punish the erring officials/departments for non-working in Oriya to certain extent.
+I continued to expose in the daily Surjyaprava the details of how the subterfuge against our mother tongue was perpetrated by Biju Patnaik, the father of the CM, in 1963, which embarrassed the fellows basking under the banner of the party named after the same Biju Patnaik and the CM was under pressure from his party men to accept the demand of Bhasha Andolan.
+To give a message to the public that he was not against Oriya Language, the extraordinary Cabinet meeting at Puri on 23.12.2017 adopted as many as 20 resolutions centering around our language, including one for amendment of the Act to punish the erring officials/departments for non-working in Oriya to certain extent.
 This resolution was shrewdly worded to render the Act inconsequential, while impressing the people with elements of punishment against the offenders.
 I exposed the mischief threadbare and Bhasha Andolan rejected the Resolution.
-The members of the Cabinet also understood the shrewd design and hence, another Cabinet meeting was held on 14.4.2018 that virtually killed the resolution of 26.12.2017 and adopted a new set of resolutions mostly matching our emphasis.
+However, once the CM’s purpose of convincing his followers that he was not against their mother tongue was fulfilled, the said resolution was abandoned and forced to die under the time tag.
+Many members of the Cabinet personally apprised by me of the situation, understood the shrewd design and hence, another Cabinet meeting was held on 14.4.2018 that virtually killed the collapsed resolution of 26.12.2017 and adopted a new resolution mostly matching our emphasis.

 WHAT THE MLAs SHOULD DO NOW